rd2/tbd/pages/ua.md

 - time-delayed responses are not factored-in ...
 - ... so forget thermal mass, ground heat loss, solar, etc.
 - fenestration U-factors may be considered ...
-- ... while _proposed_ vs _reference_ fenestration areas remain equal/fixed
+- ... as long as _proposed_ vs _reference_ fenestration areas remain equal

 ### _Major_ thermal bridging